 1. Choose to Trust in Jesus

 We must remember that God has control over our lives, and He is for us, not against us.
 Psalm 31:15 says, “My times are in Your hand; deliver me from the hand of my enemies, and from those who persecute me.”
-We can’t get worried about what might happen or frustrated when we don’t understand why things are happening the way they are.
+We can’t get worried about what might happen.
+We can’t get frustrated when we don’t understand why things are happening the way they are.
 Sometimes God allows things that hurt us just to make our roots go deeper into Him.

 2. Seek Him First